scottyoung/palindrome-js/README.txt

 Getting Started:

-Download javascript.html and open it in your favorite browser.
+Download javascript.html and longest_palindrome.js, place in same folder, and open javascript.html in your favorite browser.

+To use longest palindrome script:

+Include longest_palindrome.js in your project:

+<SCRIPT src="longest_palindrome.js"></SCRIPT>

+Call the script on any string using palindrome(word) such as

+onclick="palindrome(radar)"

 Credit: